scriptkitties/fglt/agora.md

 experienced and knowledgeable regulars in long dialogues, with occasional participation/commentary/heckling from others in the channel.
 Later on, we realised these conversations might make instructive reading for anyone interested in the same topics, and so decided to publish them here.
-So far, they have concentrated on computer engineering and industry.

 The names are pseudonyms, and there's a little editing and correction for clarity, along with some footnotes, but it represents the conversations pretty